"What does it profit a man to gain the whole world and forfeit his soul?"

 The Mercenary is what happens when honor loses its ground in discipline.
 He trains relentlessly but for no higher purpose.
 He uses his skills only for personal gain.
 He mistakes skill for virtue and confuses mastery with meaning.

-He hires out his skills to the highest bidder.
+The Mercenary hires out his skills to the highest bidder.
 He has no loyalty beyond his own interests.
 His discipline is impeccable but his honor is gone.
 He'll fight for anyone, stand for nothing, betray anything for the right price.
-It's all transaction—never cause, never mission.
+It's all transaction, never cause, never mission.

 Mercenary Declarations